FoxAuth/i18n-dictionary/README.md

 # i18n-dictionary
-all i18n strings prepared for regular translators
+All i18n strings prepared for regular translators.

+You can fork & PR or go online on Crowdin.